-- After a common cold or other nasal infection
+- After a common cold or other nasal infection.

-- After feeding an infant a bottle in a flat or reclined position
+- After feeding an infant a bottle in a flat or reclined position.

-Please call us, or your primary care physician for treatment options.
+Please call us or your primary care physician for antibiotic ear drops.
+Oral antibiotics are rarely needed for ear drainage.
 The ear canal may need to be cleaned before antibiotic eardrops are applied.
-Please use the following procedure when giving ear drops:

-- Warm the ear drops up to body temperature by placing the bottle under your arm for a minute.
+- Warm the eardrops up to body temperature by placing the bottle under your arm for a minute.

-- Drip the recommended number of drops of the medicine slowly into the ear; gently push the small cartilage in front of the canal (tragus) in and out a few times to pump the drops deeper.
+- Drip the recommended number of drops of the medicine slowly into the ear, gently push the small cartilage in front of the canal (tragus) in and out a few times to pump the drops deeper.
 Pulling the external ear out may help open the canal before placing the drops.

 - Repeat for the other ear if needed.

 Pain: Ear tubes themselves do not cause any ear pain.
 Your child will not need any narcotics after this surgery.
 You may give them acetaminophen or ibuprofen on the day of surgery if they appear uncomfortable.

 Water Avoidance: As mentioned before, soapy water may irritate the ME.
 Therefore, please avoid letting the child lay down in a tub with water deep enough to enter the ear.
 Also, please keep your child’s head out of a hot tub.
 In general, children with ear tubes may swim on the surface AND UP TO 2 FEET BELOW THE SURFACE of most clean, chlorinated swimming pools.
 Occasionally, a child may need earplugs to keep even small amounts of water out of the ear.
 But remember – no earplug is water tight, so the child should avoid diving and jumping into the pool.